bbtsws/ts/section-2-declarations/lab1/README.md

-### Lab 1
+# Lab 1

 This lab demonstrates union types and give experience with reading typescript errors and writing interfaces and type definitions.

-The steps for completing this lab are:
+## Instructions

-1. Install dependencies `npm install`, __or__ skip if Typescript is installed globally
+1. Install dependencies `npm install`, __or__ skip if TypeScript is installed globally
 2. Build project `npm run build`
-3. Read any typescript errors from build
+3. Read any TypeScript errors from build
 4. Update <alphanumeric_list/alphanumbericList.ts> to fix type errors
 5. Return to step 2. and continue until all